 Living like it's your last moment

 Sandee firmly believes it is never too late to start a yoga practice.
 Although coming to the yoga mat at various times in her life, it didn't resonate with her until her mid 40's, when she came to heal from emotional and physical pain.
 As she physically healed, she found unexpected gifts of love, patience and acceptance.
-Sandee completed her 200 hour Bhakti Flow yoga teacher training with Gopa Rusty Wells in San Francisco, and then completed another 50 hours of Advanced Yoga teacher training with Rusty.
+Sandee completed her 200 hour Bhakti Flow yoga teacher training with Gopa Rusty Wells in San Francisco, and has since completed another 100 hours of Advanced Bhakti Flow Yoga Teacher Training with Rusty.
 She continues to study advanced training with Rusty as she works towards 500 hours.
-She also completed a Primary Series Teacher Training with Tim Miller in the Ashtanga lineage.
-Sandee studied yoga philosophy and completed a teacher mentorship with PDX based teacher Matt Nelson.
-She is forever a student- and continues her studies.
+Additionally, Sandee completed a Primary Series Teacher Training with Tim Miller in the Ashtanga Yoga system and lineage.
+Sandee is forever the student- studied yoga philosophy and completed a teacher mentorship with PDX based teacher Matt Nelson, and 50 hours of Yoga Sutras study with Khristine Jones ( Founder, Yoga Punx) and Martin Scott- San Francisco.
+She is heading to India late January to study Ashtanga for 5 weeks, and bring back to the Shala all she learns in service.
 Sandee practices with when she can and studies with Founder of Yoga Punx Khristine Jones.
 Sandee is a co - founder and teacher with Yoga Punx PDX.
-Sandee practices Mysore-style Ashtanga at Near East Yoga with Casey Palmer.
+Sandee practices Mysore style Ashtanga with may different teachers, and continues her study of Bhakti Flow.

-Sandee's classes are described as a vigorous vinyasa flow, fun filled devotion with inspiration.
+Sandee's classes are described as a vigorous vinyasa flow, fun filled Devotion with inspiration.
 Sandee strives to connect with her students and meet them where they are.
 All are welcome.
-To give back what has been so freely given she volunteers her time teaching elders who reside in nursing homes and women who are new to recovery from drug and alcohol addiction.
+To give back what has been so freely given she volunteers her time teaching elders who reside in nursing homes, the staff who dedicatedly serve those residents, and women who are new to recovery from drug and alcohol addiction.

 Sandee is available for private lessons, group, and work place classes.